MolecularCartography/ili/README.md

 Hello bee
 ------------
-For the first demo, open in Google Chrome [the bee example](http://ili-toolbox.github.io/?bee.stl;bee.full.csv) (data provided by Yi Zeng from the Dorrestein Lab, UCSD).
+For a demonstration, open in Google Chrome [the bee example](http://ili-toolbox.github.io/?bee.stl;bee.full.csv) (data provided by Yi Zeng from the Dorrestein Lab, UCSD).

 Installation
 ------------